Andrew's Blog All posts Feed About

 If we stick to natural language to avoid the learning curve, things get messy.
 How does the market decide what a complete proof is, which proof is first, and who did it?
 Perhaps the only tenable solution is to leave these decisions up to the individuals who post the bounties.
 How would we know that bounties would ever get paid?
 Stack Exchange forces bounties to be put in escrow and if they’re not awarded to someone there’s no refund.
 Another option is to rely on reputation by using certified identities (e.g. users’ email addresses are verified and public so they can be checked against personal webpages).

-Something along these lines might be doable (and if someone wants to build it I’ll donate the domain proofbounty.com) but what’s the use case?
+Something along these lines might be doable (name: proofbounty.io?) but what’s the use case?
 Monetary rewards for mathematical problems are rare and mathematicians generally already earn a salary, so the interest would likely be modest.
 Students (anywhere in the world) are plausible suppliers though, perhaps even high school students, while consumers could be anyone with a research grant usable for paying “research assistants”, or industry and non-profit research groups.
 A market that brings these two sides together could be of some value.

 Paid question answering has been tried before, e.g. Google Answers which wasn’t very popular.
 Did it fail due to lack of network effects, lack of innovative mechanisms, or an essential flaw in the concept?
 I don’t know.
 Bounties on GitHub issues seem to be a bit more successful.